iwanders/analysis-ithc-iptsd/notes.md

 This is the new dumping ground of discoveries and notes, such that the README.md file can stay clean.

+## On Open questions

+### Does the screen report which MPP version was used?

+`IptsPenMetadata` Does not seem to carry this information it is pretty much identical between all three pens;

 ## IptsPenGeneral
 64 bytes
 ```